 School resource officers (SROs) are a common part of education today.
 If your child’s confession or interrogation happened at school, determining the SRO’s level of involvement and whether or not they recited the Miranda rights can be crucial to having evidence thrown out.

 This is because SROs in Georgia are generally full-time police officers employed by a local department, not part of school faculty.
 Therefore, Georgia courts view them as law enforcement.
 Even minor details, such as the SRO being present when school officials are questioning your child, can make the difference.

-If you believe that your child’s Miranda rights were violated, call the experienced attorneys at Ghanouni Teen & Young Adult Defense Firm at 770-720-6336 for a complimentary Defense Strategy Meeting.
+If you believe that your child’s Miranda rights were violated, contact the experienced attorneys at Ghanouni Teen & Young Adult Defense Firm for a complimentary Defense Strategy Meeting.
 If you aren’t ready to schedule your consultation, then click here to download our complimentary ebook 5 Things Not to Do When You’ve Been Charged with a Crime to learn what you need to know to start protecting your future immediately.